Harrysdad2/Harrysdad2.github.io/obelisks/gallery/wavylines.md

 # Wavy Lines

-The latest obelisk is another commission and sits in a really lovely garden where it can be seen both from the house and a seating area further up the garden.
+This obelisk is another commission and sits in a really lovely garden where it can be seen both from the house and a seating area further up the garden.

 The wood was shaped and smoothed to meet the request for the wood to be 'organic' and the glass to be contemporary.